Interstate 20 in Texas: Dallas–Fort Worth area

 I-20 interchanges with I-30 west of Fort Worth with I-30 heading east and I-20 to the southeast.
 I-20 heads back toward the east when it interchanges with I-820.
 I-20 forms the southern arc of the complete loop around the city of Fort Worth, and serves as the southernmost west–east freeway in the Dallas–Fort Worth metroplex.
 Interchanging with I-35W south of downtown Fort Worth, I-20 heads east toward Dallas passing through Arlington, where it is also known as the Ronald Reagan Memorial Highway.
 From Arlington, I-20 passes into Dallas County at Grand Prairie and heads east in to Dallas, interchanging with I-35E south of downtown and I-45 shortly after.
 I-20 intersects with I-635 (where it completes a three-quarter loop around the city) on Dallas' southeast side before heading east toward East Texas.
 The Interstate varies from 4 to 10 lanes from its I-30 junction near Aledo to its US 80 junction near Terrell.

 East Texas

 I-20 leaves the Dallas–Fort Worth metroplex and heads generally to the east-southeast through East Texas.
 I-20 begins heading to the east as it passes to the north of the city of Canton.
 The intersection of I-20 at US 69 in Lindale just north of Tyler is the highest traffic count intersection on I-20 east of Terrell to the Louisiana state line.
 From Lindale, I-20 continues east, going through the piney woods region of East Texas intersecting US 259 with Kilgore to the south and Longview to the north and US 59 future I-369 with Marshall just to the north and Texarkana further north along US 59 future I-369.
 I-20 leaves the state of Texas near Waskom and just west of the Shreveport, Bossier City, Louisiana area.

-Auxiliary route

-I-20 has one auxiliary route in Texas.